luguin444/rails-challenge/README.md

    - Troubleshooting: If the containers are started, there will be conflict of ports.
 Stop them with: `docker-compose down`

+7. Run Sidekiq in another terminal and in the project directory:
+   - `bundle exec sidekiq`

 ## How to run the tests?

 1. If you are running the application locally without containers, just run the command `bundle exec rspec` in the project directory.
 Make sure to have your test database created;